 Most of these were not true for her students.
 And of course, these aren't true for most students in the world.
-They're really only true for the tiny sliver of English-speaking, normatively abled people who fall in love with computing itself.
+They're really only true for English-speaking, normatively abled youth who fall in love with computing itself.